Get a free year on Tuts+ this month when you purchase a Siteground hosting plan from $3.95/mo

 Today, we are giving everyone access to a premium tutorial written by senior author, Mark Mayers that demonstrates the process of exploring new styles of illustration by re-mixing existing elements with new ones.
 This method of working is a great way to quickly develop your own style and inject some individuality into your artwork.
 It's also a fun way to learn and refine new techniques.
 So what are you waiting for?
 Let’s get started!
-And if you like what you see, sign up for our premium program today!

 You'll find a stack of goodies in the "source" folder.
 You'll also need the following stock photography to complete this tutorial.